The purposes of the not-for-profit group are:

 - To celebrate and publicise the life of Thomas Henry Gem (1819 – 1881) through publications, exhibitions, community events and a dedicated web site

-- To publicise his role, together with his friend JBLA Perera, as a lawn tennis lawn tennis pioneer here in Birmingham and the creator of the world’s first lawn tennis club in Leamington Spa in 1874 which survived for less than twenty years
+- To publicise his role as the originator, with his friend JBA Perera, of lawn tennis here in Birmingham and the creator of the world’s first lawn tennis club in Leamington Spa in 1874 and which survived for less than twenty years

 - To produce and publish the history of Edgbaston Archery & Lawn Tennis Society, the oldest lawn tennis club in the world, where Harry Gem was a member in the 1860s, including the history of the origination and rapid development of lawn tennis in Birmingham and Warwickshire